deeplearning4j/deeplearning4j-docs/spiking-neural-networks.md

 But analog works fine locally.
 So spikes are close similar to packets in mesh interconnect.
 Pure spiking works in all-purpose machines like CPUs and GPUs, but the hardware's numeric capacity present is wasted, and it doesn't use scarce random access memory bandwidth optimally.

-Like all software, you can bake SNNs onto silicon.
+Like most algorithms, SNNs can be baked onto silicon.
 When companies like IBM and Intel discuss their "neuromorphic" chips, such as IBM's TrueNorth, they're usually referring to a custom chip, or ASIC, that contains a spiking mechanism in the form of an signal accumulator that fires once a certain type of input surpasses a threshhold.

 ## SNN Advantages